ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento2-command-line-tool.markdown

 categories: magento
 description: "Magento2 comes with a powerful command line interface.
 It is possible to do a lot a lot of tasks like reindex, clean cache, generate code, create database backups just by typing in your terminal"
 ---
+Magento2 comes with a powerful command line interface.
+It is possible to do a lot a lot of tasks like reindex, clean cache, generate code, create database backups just by typing in your terminal.

 You run magento2 commands like this: <span class="code">php bin/magento command [options] [arguments]</span>.
 In order to be quicker I suggest creating an alias in your bash profile: <span class="code">alias phpm="php bin/magento"</span> (to open up your bash on mac run<span class="code">sudo nano ~/.bash_profile</span>).

 Now every time you want to run a magento command you just type <span class="code">phpm</span>.